 Whilst there are restrictions upon residency in Guernsey, teaching posts at the College automatically qualify for an Employment Permit, the duration of which is dependent upon teaching subject and/or seniority.
 Subject to completion of the qualifying period, Long Term Employment Permits lead to permanent residency.
 Applicants with a partner should note that your partner would automatically be granted the right to work.

 The College has access to the local Education Services’ Intensive Teacher Training (ITT) course, which leads to Qualified Teaching Status (QTS) for Island schools.
 Alternatively, application can be made for PGCE training through the University of Buckingham, which leads to full QTS and is recognised in the UK.
-Teachers relocating from the UK having completed a PGCE can complete their NQT year in Guernsey, which provides QTS recognised by the DfE.
+Teachers relocating from the UK having completed a PGCE can complete their NQT year in Guernsey, which leads to independent schools’ QTS and is recognised in the UK.
 Although it is preferred that teachers hold QTS, on occasion, graduates have been employed who are not teacher trained.
 Such staff would be expected to register for a training programme to attain QTS and would be supported by the College in gaining this qualification.

 The Island is roughly triangular in shape, 24 square miles in area, with cliffs in the south, and a coastal common at sea-level in the north.
 Guernsey enjoys a mild climate, with no extremes of temperature.
 Snow is rare, and severe frosts infrequent.
 There are ten parishes in the island and a population of approximately 63,000.